Veda-Ashok/charitable/README.md

 ### Who is Charitable?

-Charitable is for people in the U.S. who have the means to donate their time or money, and want to make a positive contribution to society.
+Charitable is for people in the U.S. who have the means to donate their time or money and want to make a positive contribution to society.
 Users are also likely people who are comfortable navigating social media.

 ### Why Charitable?